 However, with most of the tent style poles, there isn't a massive difference in the overall packed length of the tent style poles that we tested.

-Although we still don't think you should use it for heavy duty trekking and bushwhacking, these poles will hold up most on trail and cross-country usage.
-Additionally, if you're hard on your poles, we would suggest a beefier aluminum pole like the Black Diamond Trail Back or the Black Diamond Alpine FLZ.
-Even the aluminum version of this pole, the Black Diamond Distance Z, is only two ounces heavier but feels a little stronger.
+Although we still don't think you should use them for heavy duty trekking and bushwhacking, these poles will hold up most on-trail usage.
+If you're hard on your poles, we would suggest a beefier pole.
+Even the aluminum version of this pole feels a little stronger.
 If you are carrying a heavy backpack or expect lots of talus and loose terrain, you might consider getting a slightly heavier pole.
 That said, for most uses, these poles are plenty durable.

 Without a doubt, our testers believe that these are one of the best ultralight poles on the market.
 They weigh 10 ounces, are surprisingly durable, and will serve most 3 season on-trail hikers well.
 If you fall into the niche user groups of ultralight backpacker, mountain runner, or alpine climber, these poles should be at the top of your list.
 They easily win our Top Pick award for Lightweight Poles.

 The Distance Carbon Z Poles are one of many items featured in our Dream Backpacking Gear List.
 Check it out to see other top-tier "dream" backpacking items.